sodafoundation/documentation/content/guides/developer-guides/orchestration/_index.md

 tags: ["developer guide", "orchestration", "automation"]
 ---
 ## Overview
 This guide is intended for Orchestration and Automation developers.
-It provides detailed steps to write new workflows for sequence of actions and Orchestrate them through OpenSDS.
+It provides detailed steps to write new workflows for sequence of actions and Orchestrate them through SODA.
 To undestand the feature and requirements in detail, please refer to the Orchestration user guide and Orchestration design doc.
-OpenSDS currently uses StackStorm as the Orchestration manager.
+SODA currently uses StackStorm as the Orchestration manager.
 It uses Mistral workflows of StackStorm.

 ## Workflows and Actions